SkygearIO/features/features/202-session-management/design.md

 Update session API allows updating name of session.
 Custom attributes can also be updated using master key.

+## Different kinds of session

+### OIDC session

+The sessions created by JSON API or OIDC flow have `client_id`.

+### OP session

+The sessions created by the web UI of Auth Gear does not have `client_id` because Auth Gear is acting as an OP.

+### Revoking sessions

+The user can revoke session of any kinds.
+However, revoking a OIDC session does not necessarily cause logout in the RP.

+When the RP is a third-party app that has its session management.
+When it receives a ID token from Auth Gear it creates its own session.
+Revoking the OIDC session has no direct effect on the third-party app session, unless both Auth Gear and the third-party app supports OIDC Session Management which offers single logout.

+If the RP is the same Skygear App, then revoking the OIDC session works seamlessly.
+It is because Skygear App does maintain a separate session.

 ## Access token, refresh token and session token